 After Frank's death in 1986, the restaurant was taken over by Mike Longo and Margot Glinski; immigrants from Italy and Germany, respectively.
-Despite the change in ownership, the restaurant continues to serve traditional Slovenian dishes and has weekly polka performances and dancing.
-Favorite menu items remain wiener schnitzel, chicken paprikash, stuffed cabbage, klobase and sauerkraut.
-Among the notable artists who have performed at Sterle's are Joey Miskulin, Johnnie Vadnal, “Waltz King” Lou Trebar, and "King of Polka" Frankie Yankovic.
+Despite the change in ownership, the restaurant continued to serve traditional Slovenian dishes and had weekly polka performances and dancing.
+Favorite menu items included wiener schnitzel, chicken paprikash, stuffed cabbage, klobase and sauerkraut.
+Among the notable artists who performed at Sterle's were Joey Miskulin, Johnnie Vadnal, “Waltz King” Lou Trebar, and "King of Polka" Frankie Yankovic.

 In 2012, Rick Semersky bought the building and promised that he would use Sterle’s Country House “as a catalyst to revive the neighborhood.”
 Semersky kept using the building as a restaurant until he could no longer keep up with changing times and was failing to fill the large restaurant nightly.
 In 2016, Semersky opened Goldhorn Brewery next to Sterle’s Country House.
 The following year, he stopped serving lunch and dinner and converted the restaurant into a special events center.
 Although Goldhorn Brewery stayed open and was profitable, Sterle’s Country House closed for good in 2020.
 On November 22, 2022, a fire broke out in the vacant building, leading to the collapse of large sections of its roof and walls.
 The remainder of the building was demolished the following spring.